Pros + Cons to Consider Before Migrating to The Cloud

 - Quicker Implementation: Roll in the goods!
-One of the known benefits of cloud infrastructure is the breeze of implementing.
+One of the known benefits of cloud infrastructure is the breeze of implementation.
 In no time, your cloud infrastructure will be up and running securely.
-Obviously this all depends on your team bandwidth to fully migrate, but on average, it should take anywhere 30-60 days (Depending on the size of the organization)
+Obviously, this all depends on your team bandwidth to fully migrate, but on average, it should take anywhere between 30-60 days (Depending on the size of the organization).

 - Storage Enhancement: Similar to the ability to scale, migrating allows your storage to enable a new layer of features.
 From Disaster Recovery to quickly being able to share your data.
 Also, overall accessibility and usability improvements for your storage.

-- Disaster Recovery: Remember back when your organization NEEDED to have a backup plan in the case that your organization’s data was at risk?
+- Disaster Recovery: Remember when your organization needed a backup plan in case your organization’s data was at risk?
 That’s long gone with a cloud infrastructure.
-With the cloud connection, your network’s assets are available to your organization’s users 24/7.
+The cloud connection makes your network’s assets available to your organization’s users 24/7.

 - Organizational Downtime: Cloud can’t always exceed expectations.
-There is the occasional and shall we say, very spread out updated that will rarely affect your organization’s uptime.
+There is the occasional and, shall we say, very spread-out update that rarely affects your organization’s uptime.
 Cloud providers are notoriously known to address and resolve any outages in the cloud within an instance.